- Manufacturer & Model

 The Triton One.R is GoldenEar's latest floor-standing speaker entry, proudly positioned as the company's second reference grade speaker.
 Loaded with technologies found on the larger Triton Reference, One.R carries tremendous bass capabilities matched by mid- and high-frequency performance characteristics designed to please discerning ears.
 The speaker throws a large, detailed soundstage that bubbles with dimensionality and definition.

 **Editor’s Note: Several months ago, Sandy Gross announced his retirement from GoldenEar Technology.
 This marks the end of a 50-year run punctuated by co-founding Polk Audio, Definitive Technology, and GoldenEar – three giant names in the speaker business.
 Like many, many others in the industry, I’m glad to call Sandy a friend.
-He remains of the most interesting and genuine personalities I’ve met during my years of covering home theater.
+He remains one of the most interesting and genuine personalities I’ve met during my years of covering home theater.
 Always generous and kind, and he certainly pours his pride into his work.

 This probably isn’t a huge secret to most, but Sandy has a passion for cars – yes, the sporty kind – which led me to take some liberties with how I approached this review.
 While it remains to be seen what “retirement” actually means to Sandy, I wanted to tip my cap and weave two of his loves together.